TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_soc_continuous_dma.md

 - gAdc0DataBuffer, gAdc1DataBuffer - Digital representation of the voltage on pin ADC0_AIN0 and ADC1_AIN0

 # External Connections
-- ADC0_AIN0 and ADC1_AIN0 pin should be connected to the signals to be converted.
+- ADC1_AIN0 and ADC2_AIN0 pin should be connected to the signals to be converted.
 ## AM263X-CC
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
-- Feed analog inputs (non-zero voltage) to HSEC Pin 12 and HSEC Pin 18
+ - Feed the External Volatage to the following
+     - ADC1_AIN0 :   HSEC-PIN 12
+     - ADC2_AIN0 :   HSEC-PIN 31
 ## AM263X-LP
-When using AM263x-LP
-- Feed analog inputs (non-zero voltage) to boosterpack header J1/J3 Pin 23 and J1/J3 Pin 24.
+ - Feed the External Volatage to the following
+     - ADC1_AIN0 :   J1/3 24
+     - ADC2_AIN0 :   J1/3 25

 # Supported Combinations {#EXAMPLES_DRIVERS_ADC_SOC_CONTINUOUS_DMA_COMBOS}